 Example.
-An employee who lives in San Francisco wants to attend a public meeting of a Commission that is considering a land use matter
+An employee who lives in San Francisco wants to attend a public meeting of a Commission that is considering a land use matter that will affect the employee's neighborhood.
+The employee may attend

 V. PROHIBITION ON GIFTS FOR ASSISTANCE WITH CITY SERVICES